Conference hopes to put Miami on America's tech startup map

 "There are 600 million people (in Latin America) all coming online in the next three to five years," said Arturo Galvan, chief executive officer of Mexico City-based mobile commerce company Naranya.

-Microsoft’s centre opens alongside other prominent startup programs including Endeavor, a global nonprofit that each year selects a handful of companies to mentor and fund.
+Microsoft's center opens alongside other prominent startup programs including Endeavor, a global nonprofit that each year selects a handful of companies to mentor and fund.

 Other online startups targeting Latin America have also found success in Miami, including Open English, a browser-based English-learning system started in founder Andres Moreno's Caracas apartment in 2008.